jayanth920/CoutchWatch/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decide what is placed into your MVP as the "client" will expect this functionality to be implemented upon project completion.

-#### MVP EXAMPLE
+#### MVP
-- Find and use external api
+- Find and use external api.
-- Render data on page
+- Render data on page.
-- Allow user to interact with the page
+- Allow user to interact with the page.
+- User must be able to click the movie cards.
+- The movie page must have official bokking link and an IMDB link.
+- Different Tabs such as trending/top-rated/upcoming.

-#### PostMVP EXAMPLE
+#### PostMVP

-- Add localStorage or firebase (or similar) for storage
+- Slideshow in the main page.
+- Hovering over movies sjould give a brief info about it.

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.